dincarnato/draco-docs/docs/draco.md

 <br/><br/>
 For each window, the following analysis steps are performed:<br/>

-1. Reads covering the entire window are used to build a graph.
-In the graph, each base is a vertex; when two bases are observed to co-mutate within the same read, they are connected by an edge in the graph.
-Each edge, is weighted according to the co-mutation frequency of the two bases (or essentialy, the number of reads in which both bases are simultaneously mutated).

-2. From the adjacency matrix of the graph, the normalized Laplacian matrix is calculated.

-3. Spectral clustering is applied to this matrix, to identify the number of co-existing structural conformations (clusters) for the window being analyzed.

-4. Graph-Cut is then used to weight each vertex in the graph according to its affinity to each conformation.

-5. Reads are assigned to each window

-5. The window is slid by the chosen offset, and steps 1-4 are repeated, until the entire transcript has been analyzed.

-6. Consecutive windows forming the same number of conformations are grouped into *window sets* and merged.

-7. For each *window set*, the relative conformation stoichiometries, and the individual reactivity profiles are reconstructed.
-Window sets found to form different numbers of conformations, are reported separately.

 When analyzing a transcript, DRACO keeps in memory all the reads mapping to that transcript.
 At extreme sequencing depths (&gt;500,000X), the memory consumption can become prohibitive, so it might be beneficial to randomly downsample the reads along the transcript, to achieve a lower mean coverage.
 Furthermore, as the coverage along the transcript might be unevenly distributed because of library preparation and sequencing biases, downsampling will result in a more uniform coverage.
 Usually, a coverage of __20,000X__ is sufficient for DRACO to deconvolute the underlying structural heterogeneity.<br/>
 <br/>